 Who makes up Oregon’s Nursing Workforce?

-Even when percentage gaps appear small on paper, they can have meaningful impacts on access, trust, and culturally responsive care—particularly in rural and underserved areas.
+Even when percentage gaps appear small on paper, they have meaningful impacts on access, trust, and culturally responsive care, especially in rural and underserved areas.

 Why Representation Matters